computerguided/beetle-battle/manual/manual.md

 ## Board

 ### Dimension

-The board has a certain _dimension_ which can be 3, 4, 5 or 10.
-The dimension determins the grid of squares as shown in the screenshots below.
+The gameplay takes place on an $\ n \times n$ board with$\ n $ being the _dimension_ which can be set to 3, 4, 5 or 10.

+The dimension determines the grid of squares as shown in the screenshots below.

 <img src="./figures/fig_06.png" height="200"><img src="./figures/fig_07.png" height="200"><img src="./figures/fig_08.png" height="200"><img src="./figures/fig_09.png" height="200">